Bira/octopus-carnival/_drafts/wir-mm-4e-devils.md

 terms with Hell because they struck deals with Asmodeus in the distant past.
 Either they believe themselves safe, or think they can outsmart Asmodeus when it's time for the backstabbing.
 What actually happens when that time comes is left as an exercise for the GM.
+Asmodeus is pretty smart, but so are Vecna and Tiamat.

 Devils have all kinds of uses for souls, from playthings to currency to raw material for their mightiest inventions and magics.
 Their methods of acquisition